RobHarrand/life-sciences-spreadsheet-best-practice/_episodes/02-guiding-principles.md

 Never underestimate the importance of everyone being on the same page with units.
 In 1999, NASA and Lockheed Martin used different units on the same aspect of a particular project, leading to the [destruction of the $125 million Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).

+Below is an example of some poor variable/column names,

 ![alt text](../fig/03-poor-names.png "Poor variable names")